shamy1st/java-interface-default-and-static-methods/README.md

 }
 ```

-* or we can use one of the two default implementation while overriding, or both
+* or we can use one of the two default implementation while overriding, or both.

 ```java
 public class Car implements Vehicle, Alarm {